AdobeDocs/commerce-admin.en/help/catalog/related-products-up-sells-cross-sells.md

    ![Related Products](./assets/products-related-add.png)<!-- zoom -->

-1. When complete, click **Add Selected Products**.
+1. When complete, click **[!UICONTROL Add Selected Products]**.

 ## Up-sells

 Up-sell products are items that your customer might prefer instead of the product currently considered.
 An item offered as an up-sell might be of a higher quality, more popular, or have better profit margin.
-Up-sell products appear on the product page under a heading such as _You may also be interested in the following product(s)_.
+Up-sell products appear on the product page under a heading such as _You may also be interested in the following products_.

 ![Up-Sell](./assets/storefront-product-upsell.png)<!-- zoom -->